khangdvm/pp2024/README.md

 USTH ICT 2024 Advanced Programming with Python
 =====================================================
-This is my first labwork with Advanced Python Programming
+This is my second labwork with Advanced Python Programming
 Class: ICT - B2

 Student Info